regulatorystudies/Reg-Stats/data/cfr_pages/README.md

 1. Visit the [Federal Register Statistics](https://www.federalregister.gov/reader-aids/federal-register-statistics) page.
 1. Click CFR Volumes and Page Breakdown to download the latest year_CFR_Charts.XLSX file and save it to this folder as "aggregated_charts_frstats.xlsx" (replace the existing file if necessary).
 1. Run the Python script `update_cfr_pages.py` in your preferred IDE to update the dataset.
-1. Update the caption_text in the corresponding cfr_pages.Rmd file to reflect the last year of data in the latest Federal Register Statistics XLSX file.
+1. Update the caption_text in the corresponding cfr_pages.Rmd file to reflect the last year of data in the CFR Vols tab of the latest aggregated_charts_frstats.xlsx file.
+E.g. if the last year of data is 2023, then the caption_text should read "Sources: GovInfo.gov for the years 2024 and onwards; Federal Register Statistics for all the prior years."

 #### Environment Set Up